rizac/stream2segment/README.md

 ```
 sudo pip install virtualenv
 ```
-Make virtual environment in an stream2segment/env directory (env is a convention, but it's ignored by git commits so keep it)
+Make virtual environment in an stream2segment/env directory (env is a convention, but it's ignored by git commits so better keep it)
  ```
 virtualenv env
  ```